xcat2/xcat-core/docs/source/advanced/domain_name_resolution/domain_name_resolution.rst

 Legacy ISC DHCP and BIND TSIG Key Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 xCAT uses **xcat_key** for BIND DDNS updates and legacy ISC DHCP OMAPI.
-New Enterprise Linux 9 or later installations set **hmac-sha256**.
+New installations on Enterprise Linux 9 or later and Ubuntu 20.04 or later set **hmac-sha256**.
+Ubuntu 18.04 leaves **dhcpomapialgorithm** unset because its bundled ``omshell`` does not support the ``key-algorithm`` command.
 If **dhcpomapialgorithm** is not set, including on an existing installation, xCAT continues to use **hmac-md5** for compatibility.
 Kea does not use OMAPI, but Kea DDNS uses this TSIG algorithm.

 To use another supported algorithm, set **dhcpomapialgorithm** in the site table and update the matching **passwd** table secret.
 Supported values are **hmac-md5**, **hmac-sha1**, **hmac-sha224**, **hmac-sha256**, **hmac-sha384**, and **hmac-sha512**.
 For example: ::